 Therefore, you must be careful who you listen to!

 You will do well to heed John’s admonition.

 9 Whoever transgresses and does not abide in the doctrine of Christ does not have God.
 He who abides in the doctrine of Christ has both the Father and the Son.

 10 If anyone comes to you and does not bring this doctrine, do not receive him into your house nor greet him;

 11 for he who greets him shares in his evil deeds.

 Friend, you need to guard your heart by minding who and what you are listening to lest you end up like Joash, departing from the right path, becoming corrupt, and not finishing well the Christian race.

 Choose carefully the books you read, the music and messages you listen to, and even the preacher, teacher, instructor, counsellor or adviser you listen to.

 The Bible admonishes you to “Keep thy heart more than anything that is guarded; for out of it are the issues of life.”
 (Prov.
 4:23 DBY).

-Prayer: My Dear Holy Spirit, teach and help me to constantly, continuously and consistently incline my ears and open my heart only to wholesome words, doctrines or teachings of Christ, in Jesus’ name.
+Prayer: My Dear Holy Spirit, teach and help me to keep my heart with all diligence and to only incline my ears to wholesome words, doctrine or teaching of Christ, in Jesus’ name.
 Amen.